Driving in France

 Other Issues

-There are several other requirements to fulfill before driving.
-Every car must be equipped with F stickers to indicate country of registration, warning triangles, spare bulbs and a first aid kit.
 A law in France states that if you fail to provide help during a fire or do not take any actions to prevent it from escalating, it is an offence.

-Usually, the French do not use horns.
-They are only meant to be used in case of extreme danger.
 While parking in a dimly lit area, the parking lights must be kept on.
 If another driver who is behind you flashes his headlights, he is indicating that he wants to pass.